Graduate Disability Assistantship Program

 GDAP funding is a part of your entire funding package allowing you to receive a graduate research, teaching, or administrative assistantship much like other students in your program or hiring unit.
 Departments and hiring units may also request up to 50% of tuition for masters students giving you 100% tuition coverage.

-- Admission into a degree-seeking masters or PhD program as full or provisional.
+- Admission into a degree-seeking master's or Ph.D. program.

 - Have a disability (physical or mental disability that substantially limits one or more major life activities) as defined by the Americans with Disabilities Act.

-- Written confirmation from the ISU Student Disability Resources office.
+- Written confirmation from the ISU Student Accessibility Services office.

 For more information about funding for your graduate education, please contact your program of interest.